parvathysarat/pretrained-lm-tasks/README.md

+Demonstration of question answering and classification tasks using pretrained LMs.

 1. BERT's Question Answering model used for QA from Wikipedia text.
 2. ULMFiT (Universal Language Model Fine tuned for Classification) fine-tuned on a simple dataset and used for classification task.